harrycresswell/harry/site/content/articles/hugo-algolia.md

 For a very basic prototype of what we’re building, [head over here](https://heuristic-hoover-2ec537.netlify.com/).

 I’m assuming you already have a Hugo site set up.
 If not, I recommend starting out with the [Forestry’s Hugo boilerplate](https://github.com/forestryio-templates/hugo-boilerplate).
-Here’s [a great how-to guide](https://forestry.io/blog/up-and-running-with-hugo/) on getting set up.
+Here’s [a great how-to guide](https://forestry.io/blog/up-and-running-with-hugo/) which will help you get off on the right foot.

 ## Step 1: Generate JSON search index